 It is, however, only natural to want to standout in a crowd.
 Perhaps this is also just a side effect of the modern, human condition.
 Bowerbirds often decorate their nests with vibrant pieces of plastic and miscellaneous garbage to attract a mate.
 Gaudy aftermarket car enthusiasts may be simply fulfilling a latent, primal urge by unwittingly gluing hunks of neon acrylic to their vehicles.
 We may never know.

 Artist Max Siedentopf may have best mocked this idea by infamously “pimping” various stranger’s rides with cardboard bodykits, spoilers, and hood scoops as part of his Slapdash Supercars art installation in 2015.
 Regardless, tacky car modification doesn’t appear to be going anywhere anytime soon, so we might as well enjoy it.
-Here are the nine worst automotive enhancements on the road today.
+Here are the nine worst car modifications on the road today.

 Scissor doors on regular cars